If you use Angelfish Software v2.4+, please use the new Help Center:

 There are 5 variables you can use to describe your marketing initiatives.
-Only 3 are required (source, medium, and campaign) but Angelfish reports are more useful when all variables are used.
+Only 3 are required (Source, Medium, and Campaign) and we recommend using Variation whenever it's relevant.

 Source (agfs) - Required

 This refers to the website on which the ad is placed, or the overall referring entity.
-If the source is an email, we recommend adding a YYYYMMDD date component to the source - this allows you to sort by send date in the reports.
-Common examples are:
+If the Source is an email, we recommend adding a YYYYMMDD date component to the Source - this allows you to sort Sources by send date in the reports.
+Source examples are:

 Medium (agfm) - Required